mikependon/RepoDB/Docs/pages/connection.rst

 		connection.MergeAll(orders);
 	}

 **Note**: All fields are being merged when calling the typed-based method.
+The data entities `identity` fields will automatically be filled with its newly generated identity values.

-**Certain** columns can also be merged via table name calls.
+Certain columns can also be merged via table name calls.

 ::